 Our audits were conducted for the purpose of forming an opinion on the financial statements that collectively comprise the District's basic financial statements.
-The schedule of revenues, expenses, and changes in net position - budget to actual, combining balance sheets, combining schedule of revenues and expenses and changes in net position, detail schedule of operating expenses - utility department, detail schedule of operating revenues and expenses - adjudication fund (the supplementary information) are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+The schedule of revenues, expenses, and changes in net position - budget to actual, combining balance sheets, combining schedule of revenues and expenses and changes in net position, detail schedule of operating expenses - utility department, detail schedule of operating revenues and expenses - recreation department, and detail schedule of operating revenues and expenses - adjudication fund (the supplementary information) are presented for purposes of additional analysis and are not a required part of the basic financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
-The information has been subjected to the auditing procedures applied in the audits of the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with GAAS.
+The information has been subjected to the auditing procedures applied in the audits of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with GAAS.
 In our opinion, the supplementary information is fairly stated, in all material respects, in relation to the basic financial statements as a whole.